richiejp/runltp-ng-1/ltx/README.md

 relative executable path. `argv1...argvn` are the arguments and can be omitted.
 The value for `argv[0]` is extracted from `pathname`.

-fixarray is limited to 15 items, so we can not have more than 12 arguments.

 `table_id`: positive fixint
 `pathname`: fixstr | str 8
 `argv[1..12]`: fixstr | str 8